ray-zapata/project_clustering_zillow/README.md

 #### 1. Description

-This project serves to use clustering and linear regression methodologies to find drivers for `log_error` in *single-unit properties* sold in 2017 on Zillow.
+This project serves to use clustering and linear regression methodologies to find drivers for `log_error` in *single-unit properties* sold in 2017 in the `zillow` database.

 #### 2. Deliverables